Vitaliypn/Thesis_2026/Models/README.md

 Machine learning experiments for crypto asset ranking.
 All notebooks predict which coins will outperform the cohort over the next 7–30 days.

+For access to dataset pls text me on telegram @pal1ychuk

 ---

 ## Structure